Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Context

 \subsection{Automotive ECU Development}

 On a macro-level, automotive ECU development is structured according to the V-model \cite{VDI2004} and the quality of the resulting artifacts is measured in stage-gate management processes \cite{Cooper1994} to ensure that the developed systems comply with high quality and safety demands.
 In practice, however, it is increasingly difficult to follow this plan-driven development approach \cite{KasauliEASE2020}, since safety critical automotive systems are increasingly interacting with external systems (e.g, charging stations, smart home infrastructure) to provide an integrated functionality \cite{Kirpes2019, Vogelsang2020}.
-This is leading to frequent changing stakeholder needs and requirements updates, since the functionality of the automotive system must be aligned with other systems developed independently in other organizations \cite{Bohm2021}.
+This is leading to frequent changing stakeholder needs and related requirements updates, since the functionality of the automotive system must be aligned with other systems developed independently in other organizations \cite{Bohm2021}.
 As a result, automotive companies try to adopt agile methods into plan-driven development environments to decrease the response times on new stakeholder needs \cite{KasauliEASE2020}.
-However, recent studies have shown that especially the specification of requirements and tests in a more iterative development process is challenging \cite{Kuhrmann2021, KasauliEASE2020}.
+However, recent studies have shown that particularly the specification of requirements and tests within a more iterative development process is challenging, since the analysis and specification are primarily carried out manually.
+Combined with frequent change requests from various stakeholders, it becomes increasingly difficult to provide complete and consistent specifications in the development of complex systems \cite{Kuhrmann2021, KasauliEASE2020}.